gregoriohc/omnipay-spreedly/README.md

 [Omnipay](https://github.com/thephpleague/omnipay) is a framework agnostic, multi-gateway payment processing library for PHP 5.3+.
-This package implements spreedly support for Omnipay.
+This package implements Spreedly support for Omnipay.

 ## Install